 - Fixed – Guaranteed rated and terms

-- Equity Index – Guaranteed all principal, with upward potential of stock market gains; no risk of down turn.
+- Equity Index – Guaranteed all principal, with the upward potential of stock market gains; no risk of a downturn.

 - Taxes – Annuities pass through probate